Label84/laravel-mailviewer/README.md

 ## Usage

-### View mails

-To preview the mails sent by your application visit: `/admin/mailviewer`
+To preview the mails sent by your application visit: ``/admin/mailviewer``

-You can change the route in the config file.
+You can change the url in the config file.

 To view the content of the mail you can click on the UUID (blue link).

-#### Filter through the items
+### 1. Query filters

-You can filter the listed mails in the overview with query parameters (the ?foo=bar ones).
+You can filter the mails in the overview with query parameters - example ``/admin/mailviewer?notification=WelcomeMail``.

 | Parameter     | Value                                    | Example           |
 |:--------------|:-----------------------------------------|:------------------|